Georgia EBT Card Balance

 Here’s how to check the balance on your Georgia EBT Card Balance.

 The first option for checking your Card balance is to check your last receipt.
 This is the easiest and quickest way to locate the current balance on your Georgia EBT Card.

 Your balance will be listed at the bottom of your most recent grocery store or an ATM receipt.
 You should get in the habit of keeping your most current EBT receipt, that way, you always have a quick way to check your balance before you shop.

 Option 2 – Login to your Edge EBT Account

-The second option for checking your Georgia EBT Card balance is online through the ConnectEBT website.
+The second option for checking your Georgia EBT Card balance is online through the ConnectEBT online portal.